Lzxuan03/ABL-Calibration/README.md

-# ABL3: Source-Anchored Causal Online EEG Calibration
+# ABL-Cal: Source-Anchored Causal Online EEG Calibration

-This repository contains the key implementation of ABL3 and its integration with a CMCRD-style EEG--eye emotion recognizer.
+This repository contains the key implementation of ABL-Cal and its integration with a CMCRD-style EEG--eye emotion recognizer.

 To keep the public release compact, we provide one representative setting only: